magneticio/vamp.io/content/documentation/tutorials/deploy-your-first-blueprint.md

 ![](/images/screens/v094/tut1_metrics.png)

-## Change scale and load-balancing
+## Change scale and load balancing

 Vamp will automatically load-balance services.
 Let's change the scale of the service.